hashicorp/serf/website/source/docs/agent/options.html.markdown

   the agents that are conflicting will query the cluster to determine which node is believed to be "correct" by the majority of other nodes.
 The node(s) that are in the minority will shutdown at the end of the conflict resolution.
 Setting this flag prevents this behavior, and instead Serf will merely log a warning.
-This is not recommanded since the cluster will disagree about the mapping of NodeName -> IP:Port and cannot reconcile this.
+This is not recommended since the cluster will disagree about the mapping of NodeName -> IP:Port and cannot reconcile this.